cube-js/cube/docs/content/Authentication-&-Authorization.md

   />
 </p>

-Authentication is handled outside of Cube.js.
 Your authentication server issues JWTs to your client application, which, when sent as part of the request, are verified and decoded by Cube.js to get security context claims to evaluate access control rules.
+Inbound JWTs are decoded and verified using industry-standard [JSON Web Key Sets (JWKS)][link-auth0-jwks].

 For access control or authorization, Cube.js allows you to define granular access control rules for every cube in your data schema.
-Cube.js uses the request and the security context claims in the JWT token to generate a SQL query, which includes row-level constraints from the access control rules.
+Cube.js uses both the request and security context claims in the JWT token to generate a SQL query, which includes row-level constraints from the access control rules.

-Cube.js uses [JSON Web Tokens (JWT)][link-jwt] which should be passed in the `Authorization: <JWT>` header to authenticate requests.
+JWTs sent to Cube.js should be passed in the `Authorization: <JWT>` header to authenticate requests.

-JWTs can also be used to pass additional information about the user, known as a [security context][link-security-context].
-It will be accessible in the [SECURITY_CONTEXT][link-security-context] object in the Data Schema and in [securityContext][link-securitycontext] variable which is used to support [Multitenancy][link-multitenancy].
+JWTs can also be used to pass additional information about the user, known as a [security context][ref-sec-ctx].
+It will be accessible in the [`SECURITY_CONTEXT`][ref-schema-sec-ctx] object in the Data Schema and in [`securityContext`][ref-config-sec-ctx] variable which is used to support [Multitenancy][link-multitenancy].

-In the example below **user_id** will be passed inside the security context and will be accessible in the [SECURITY_CONTEXT][link-security-context] object.
+In the example below **user_id** will be passed inside the security context and will be accessible in the [`SECURITY_CONTEXT`][ref-schema-sec-ctx] object.

 ```json
 {